Novedades

 Meeting technical storage requirements

 Certain product categories need special storage conditions — temperature control, humidity levels, and more.
-Controlled stock levels ensure that these requirements are met, minimizing product spoilage or quality losses.
+Controlled inventory levels ensure that these requirements are met, minimizing product spoilage or quality losses.

 Improving purchasing efficiency

 Buying in bulk is often more cost-effective than frequent small shipments.
-Retailers form stock reserves to lower logistics costs and negotiate better purchasing terms, making their stock replenishment process more profitable.
+Retailers form stock reserves to lower logistics costs and negotiate better purchasing terms, making retail replenishment more economically efficient.

 Stabilizing demand and profitability